-Travel can be many things to many people; perhaps you’re a first time flier preparing for that white-knuckled journey.
-Or you may be a well seasoned adventurer; more at home conquering new and unfamiliar terrain.
-However, no matter your holiday plans chances are you’ll remember them for years to come.
+Travel can be many things to many people.
+Perhaps you’re a first time flyer preparing for that white-knuckled journey; you may be a well seasoned adventurer looking to conquer unfamilar terrain; or perhaps you've got your sights set on discovering your home country.
+No matter what your holiday plans are, chances are that you'll embark on exciting new experiences that you’ll remember for years to come.

 There’s no doubt that leaving your comfort zone can bring you all manner of experiences; however regret shouldn’t be one of them.
-For every kind of traveller there’s a travel insurance policy that can ensure you’ll return happy, healthy and ready for your next adventure!
+For every kind of traveller there’s a travel insurance policy that will suit your journey.

-Whether you’re planning a round-the-world adventure, a European sojourn, a rough and tumble backpacking quest or even a humanitarian aid role it’s impossible to predict every element of your trip.
+Whether you’re planning a round-the-world adventure, a European sojourn, a rough and tumble backpacking quest or even a humanitarian aid role, it’s impossible to predict every element of your trip.
+No one plans to have an accident on holiday, but unfortunately accidents take place all over the world.

-Whilst travel should be celebrated, the truth is that even the best laid plans awry.
-With all adventures come risks, and whether it’s a poolside slip or a mountain climbing fiasco, your trip could from sweet to sour in an instant.
+Travel should be encouraged and celebrated, but the truth is that even the best laid plans can go awry.
+With all adventures come risks, and whether it’s a poolside slip or a mountain climbing fiasco, your trip could turn from sweet to sour in an instant.

 Falling ill or being injured while travelling can be a nightmare experience and a huge financial drain to boot.
 For instance hospital fees in the United States can reach up to $10,000 a day whilst emergency transport home can cost anywhere up to $300,000.
 Travel insurance would cover the cost of medical treatment if you become ill or have an accident abroad.